SandorDavid/sorting-webapp/README.md

 A simple Webapp that utilizes my sorting algorithm implementations.

 This demo application is hosted on a free plan at Heroku.
-Please be patient, because it takes time for it to load at first!
+Please be patient, because **it takes time for it to load at first**!

 ## Stack